ElektraInitiative/libelektra/doc/COMPILE.md

 It is not recommended to use these options.

 #### BUILD_DOCUMENTATION ####

+Build documentation with doxygen.
-build documentation with doxygen the kdb tool does only have the integrated docu at the moment
+The [kdb](/src/tools/kdb) tool does only have the integrated docu at the moment.

 #### CMAKE_INSTALL_PREFIX ####

 `CMAKE_INSTALL_PREFIX` defaults to `/usr/local`.
 So by default most files will installed below `/usr/local`.
 Exceptions to this are files handled by [INSTALL_SYSTEM_FILES](#install_system_files).